 A sedentary lifestyle has many negative effects on your health.
 Not only does it reduce your number of red blood cells, it also doesn’t allow for the creation of new copies.

-Exercise is essential to havng good iron health and for overall quality of life.
-Routines that include at least a few minutes of cardio (running, jogging, cycling, etc.) are recommended because they favor general oxygenation of the body.
+Exercise is essential to having health iron levels and for your overall quality of life.
+Routines that include at least a few minutes of cardio (running, jogging, cycling, etc.) are recommended because they favor oxygenation of the entire body.

 8. No smoking

-Smoking is one of the worst habits that people carry out, especially taking into account that nicotine and other chemicals present in the cigarette reduce oxygen and do not allow adequate blood flow.
+Smoking is one of the worst habits people have, especially taking into account that nicotine and other chemicals present in cigarettes reduce oxygen and don’t allow adequate blood flow.

 In short, smoking “squeezes” blood vessels and hinders the work of red blood cells.

 Alcoholic beverages convert blood into a thicker, slower liquid with less oxygen that can’t be transported properly.

-In addition, alcohol produces immature red blood cells without sufficient hemoglobin.
-Therefore, alcoholism is another habit that’s harmful to our health and has a negative impact on the erythrocyte count.
+In addition, alcohol produces immature red blood cells without enough hemoglobin.
+Therefore, drinking too much alcohol is another habit that’s harmful to your health and has a negative impact on erythrocyte levels.